AssemblyScript/website/src/basics.md

 }
 ```

+Note!
+Nullability checks in ternary expressions are not yet supported.

 ### Exceptions

 Exceptions are not yet supported and we are waiting for the [Exception Handling](https://github.com/WebAssembly/exception-handling) 🦄 proposal to land.
 As a consequence, the following will currently crash the program with a call to `abort`: